Meenakshi1998/AI-PROJECT/README.md

 # AI-PROJECT

-This is a simple project to train a model using the MNIST database to look at images and predict what digits they are.
+This is a project to train a model using the MNIST database to look at images and predict what digits they are.